8 Christmas Creative Writing Ideas

-Here are a few ideas to keep your children writing over the summer holidays!
+Here are some Christmas creative writing ideas to keep your children writing over the Christmas holidays.
 Happy writing!

 Don’t forget, Bright Light Education offer a marking service, so if you’d like to get your child’s work marked, then please don’t hesitate to get in touch!